To learn about COVID-19: Science behind vaccination development. For weekly updates with statistics and the latest news, click here.

 Thursday, March 5, 2020

 I filed a complaint with Delta for not issuing boarding passes with TSA Precheck.
 They said it would take a week or more to respond.
-TSA (Transport Security Administration) is a government organization responsible for security at the US ports of entry.
+TSA (Transport Security Administration) is a government organization responsible for security at US ports of entry.
 Precheck is a program that one can apply for at a cost, where your background is vetted, and when going through security at the airports, they are more lenient in what passengers are asked to do.
 We do not have to remove shoes or belts, for example.
 More than that, I hold a TSA Global Entry that speeds up the process when returning to the US from overseas travel.
 Delta advised that the TSA Precheck is a privilege and not always provided to passengers.
 Strange, when I paid $85 for the convenience.

 We boarded a flight to Amsterdam.
-With the flight time of eight and a half hours, I watched the movie Bombshell.
+With a flight time of eight and a half hours, I watched the movie Bombshell.
 It is the story of Fox News and the sexual advances made by Rodger Ailes on female anchors.
 South African actress Charlize Theron played the part of Megyn Kelly, who sued Rodger.
 If any of the faithful Trump followers watch this movie, I cannot see how they will vote for Trump again, unless he convinces his base that this movie is all lies and fake news.
 I watched Judy about the life of Judy Garland.
 What a short sad life she had, getting manipulated by men wanting to profit off her voice at any cost.
 Finally, I watched a single episode of the TV series The Neighborhood with a Chinese family living in white suburbia and the racism they faced.
 And yes, it was a comedy.

 The flight to Amsterdam was not full, Linda and I had a spare seat to ourselves.